montest/montest.github.io/_pages/resume.md

 * Quantitative Analyst at The Independent Calculation Agent, Paris, France, from Nov 2016.
   As PhD candidate in collaboration with The ICA, I worked on the following projects:
     * Optimizing the ICA's analytic library using Optimal Quantization based methods (Pricing of Exotic Options in the interest rate world).
-    * Identifying and \textit{killing} bias in the xVA computation using Multilevel Monte-Carlo methods.
+    * Identifying and *killing* bias in the xVA computation using Multilevel Monte-Carlo methods.
     * Implementing new regulatory risk measures in the library.

 * Intern at The Independent Calculation Agent, Paris, France, May 2016 – Oct 2016.